Physically-Motivated Guiding States for Local Hamiltonians: Containment of the Guided Local Hamiltonian Problem in BQP

 \subsection{Quantum Phase Estimation}

-The Quantum Phase Estimation algorithm is a standard tool for estimating the eigenvalues of a unitary operator.
-The algorithm can be easily adapted for eigenvalue estimation of a Hermitian operator.
-To achieve this, we define a unitary operator, generated by the Hermitian operator $H$, via
+Quantum phase estimation (QPE) is a standard tool for estimating the eigenvalues of a unitary operator; the algorithm can be easily adapted for eigenvalue estimation of a Hermitian operator.
+The algorithm outputs an estimate of the eigenvalue, corresponding to an input eigenstate, with high probability and high precision.
+The precision achievable with a polynomial number of ancilla qubits is $2^{-\poly{n}}$, which suffices to resolve the ground-state energy to within the promised gap $b-a$.
+Moreover, if the input state has overlap at least $\delta$ with the target eigenstate, it suffices to repeat the QPE procedure $\tilde{O}(\delta^{-1})$ times to have a high probability of success.
+We formalise this in \cref{lma:qpe} below.

+However, this assumes we can efficiently prepare such a state, which may not hold under restricted access models.
+In the \sc{Guided Local Hamiltonian} problem, we are only given a classical description of the guiding state, not access to the state itself via a quantum oracle, say.
+Thus, assuming for the moment that we can efficiently prepare the guiding state from its classical description, we now outline how QPE can be used to estimate the ground-state energy and prove \cl{BQP} containment.